 Booking Your Initial Consultation

 If you’re interested in learning about BBL recovery time in the San Francisco Bay Area, your first step toward surgery will be booking an initial consultation appointment with Dr. David Sieber.
-At this appointment, you will be able to meet Dr. Sieber and discuss your individual candidacy for the procedure, your aesthetic goals, your overall health and medical history, the cost of BBL surgery, what to expect post-surgery, scarring, and more.
+At this appointment, you will be able to meet Dr. Sieber and discuss your individual candidacy for the procedure, ask any questions you might have, your aesthetic goals, your overall health and medical history, the cost of BBL surgery, what to expect post-surgery, scarring, and more.

 Ready to get started?

 Contact Sieber Plastic Surgery and schedule your appointment today!